Your basket is currently empty!

 The most widely used tool for autism diagnosis is the Autism Diagnostic Observation Schedule (ADOS), which involves structured interactions and observations to assess social communication skills, repetitive behaviours, and interests.

 Another commonly used tool is the Autism Diagnostic Interview-Revised (ADI-R).
-It involves interviewing caregivers to gather information about an individual’s early developmental and current symptoms.
+It involves interviewing caregivers to gather information about an individual’s early developmental history and current symptoms.

 In contrast, diagnosing ADHD typically involves using rating scales such as the Conners’ Rating Scale or the ADHD Rating Scale-IV.